 This drug is pricey, though.
 We suspect that insurance companies may not be enthusiastic about paying for it unless a patient has exhausted more traditional treatment.

 Readers Respond to Ketamine:

 We heard this from one reader who has received ketamine infusions:

 “I feel frantically discouraged when I am too depressed to feel in control of my mind, body and ability to re-join life.
 So often, depressed people like me are shunted from hospital to hospital and given drugs that just don’t work.
 Ketamine is the only medicine that keeps me steady so I don’t want to jump off the nearest bridge.”

-Lyn in Phoenix got ketamine during a colonoscopy:
+Lyn in Phoenix experienced nasty ketamine side effects: